-The Graduate School offers support to 3MT® entrants which includes presentation training and drop-in sessions, as well as video and filming support for winners who are progressing to entry in external 3MT® competitions.
+The Graduate School offers support to 3MT® entrants which includes a pre-application presentation training and information session, as well as video and filming support for winners who are progressing to entry in external 3MT® competitions.

-Winners of the UoN 3MT may also be entered in the external EMDoC, U21 and Vitae 3MT® competitions.
+Winners of the Nottingham UK 3MT® may also be entered in the external EMDoC, U21 and Vitae 3MT® competitions.
 UoN has a track record of success in these competitions.

 The challenge is for researchers to explain the complexity and relevance of their research to a non-specialist audience in a concise and engaging way.

 Presenters have a maximum of three minutes to pitch their research and can only use one slide.

 Tim Paris, winner of the 2012 Trans-Tasman 3MT® competition, talks about why research students should get involved with this great competition.

 Entries are invited from active Doctoral candidates who have successfully passed their confirmation milestone by the date of their first presentation (including thesis under submission).

 The Graduate School 3MT® live final will take place at the LINK’18 Conference in May.
 The winner will be selected by the audience and will represent Nottingham at the EmDoc, Vitae and potentially also the global Universitas 21 3MT® Competitions.

 Pre-application training and information session:Tues 27 March (12.30 -1.30pm)